genielabs/homegenie.it/source/1.4/setup/index.md

 #### Limitless applications

-Built-in automation engine takes advantage of *.NET IoT* and *RaspberrySharp* libraries, through which is possible to integrate [thousands of components](https://github.com/dotnet/iot/blob/main/src/devices/README.md) (such as sensors, motors, controllers, and displays) for building any kind of projects, also complex ones such as a drone or a robot.
+The HomeGenie automation engine utilizes the *.NET IoT* and *RaspberrySharp* libraries, through which it is possible to integrate [thousands of components](https://github.com/dotnet/iot/blob/main/src/devices/README.md) (such as sensors, motors, controllers, and displays) and build any kind of projects, even as complex as a drone or a robot.
 The integrated program editor alongside **C#** also supports **JavaScript** and **Python** languages, so it's possible to access a wider range of libraries, examples and applications.